-AND SERVICES.

-- (a) Subject to subsections (b) and (c), a merchant that provides informational content in a special relationship of reliance or services in collecting, compiling, transcribing, processing or transmitting informational content, data processing, or the like, or informational content in a - 45 special relationship of reliance, warrants to its licensee that there is no inaccuracy, flaw, or other

-- error in the informational content; caused by its failure to exercise reasonable care and - 2 workmanlike effort in its performance. in creating, collecting, compiling, or transcribing the - 3 information.
-The warranty is not breached merely because the performance does not yield a - 4 result consistent with the objectives of the licensee or because the informational content is not - 5 accurate or is incomplete. - 6 (b) A warranty does not arise under subsection (a) for: - 7 (1) the aesthetic value, commercial success, or market appeal of the content; - 8 (2) published informational content; - 9 (3) informational content in manuals, documentation, or the like, that is merely 10 incidental to a [transfer] [activation] of rights and does not constitute a material portion of the - value in the transaction; or - (4) informational content prepared or created by a third party, if the party - distributing the information, acting as a conduit, provided only editorial services with respect to - 14 the content and made the informational content available in a form that identified it as being the - work of the third party, except to the extent that the lack of care or workmanlike effort that - 16 caused the loss occurred in the party's performance in providing the content. - (c) The liability of a third party that provides the informational content under this section - is not excluded by the use of a conduit described in subsection (b)(4) or by the fact that the - 19 conduit is not liable for errors under that subsection. - 20 Uniform Law Source: Restatement (Second) of Torts ' 552. - 21 Reporter's Notes: - 22 1.
-This section creates a warranty applicable to consulting, data processing, information content, and similar contracts involving an information provider or processor dealing directly with a client and, with respect to content, where the provider tailors or customizes its information for the client's purposes or being in a special relationship of reliance with that client.
+- (a) Subject to Sections 2B-406, 2B-407, and 2B-408, and to subsections (b) and (c), a merchant that provides informational content in a special relationship of reliance or that provides services to in-collecting, compileing, transcribeing, processing, or transmitting informational content, warrants to its licensee that there is no inaccuracy in the informational content caused by its failure to exercise reasonable care and - (b) A warranty does not arise under subsection (a) for: - (1) the aesthetic value, commercial success, or market appeal of the - (3) informational content in manuals, documentation, or the like, which is merely incidental to a activation of rights and does not constitute a material portion of - (4) informational content prepared or created by a third party, if the party distributing the information, acting as a conduit, provided no more that only editorial services with respect to the content and made the informational content available in a form that identified it as being the work -of the third party, except to the extent that the a.
+The former second sentence of (a) was deleted and the concept will be covered in the comments to the effect that the warranty is not breached merely because the performance does not yield a result consistent with the objectives of the licensee or because the informational content is not accurate or is incomplete.

+- lack of care or workmanlike effort that caused the loss occurred in the party's performance in providing the content. - (c) The liability of a third party that provides the informational content is not avoided by the use of a conduit described in subsection (b)(4) or by the fact that the conduit is not liable for errors under that subsection.

+Uniform Law Source: Restatement (Second) of Torts ' 552.
+Reporter's Notes:

+- 1. This section creates a warranty applicable to consulting, data processing, information content, and similar contracts involving an information provider or processor dealing directly with a client and, with respect to content, where the provider tailors or customizes its information for the client's purposes or being in a special relationship of reliance with that client.
 The warranty reflects case law on information contracts.
 In Milau Associates v.
-North Avenue - 26 Development Corp., 42 N.Y.2d 482, 398 N.Y.S.2d 882, 368 N.E.2d 1247 (NY 1977), for example, the New York Court - 27 of Appeals rejected a UCC warranty of fitness for a purpose in a contract for the design and installation of a sprinkler system. "[Those] who hire experts for the predominant purpose of rendering services, relying on their special skills, cannot expect infallibility.
-Reasonable expectations, not perfect results in the face of any and all contingencies, will be ensured under a traditional negligence standard of conduct ... unless the parties have contractually bound themselves to a higher standard of performance..."

-2. Restatement (Second) of Torts

-'552 regarding negligent misrepresentation provides a framework.
+North Avenue Development Corp., 42 N.Y.2d 482, 398 N.Y.S.2d 882, 368 N.E.2d 1247 (NY 1977), for example, the New York Court of Appeals rejected a UCC warranty of fitness for a purpose in a contract for the design and installation of a sprinkler system. "[Those] who hire experts for the predominant purpose of rendering services, relying on their special skills, cannot expect infallibility.
+Reasonable expectations, not perfect results in the face of any and all contingencies, will be ensured under a traditional negligence standard of conduct ... unless the parties have contractually bound themselves to a higher standard of performance..." - 2.
+Restatement (Second) of Torts § 552 regarding negligent misrepresentation provides a framework.
 It states that: "One who, in the cause of his business, profession or employment, or in any other transaction in which he has a pecuniary interest, supplies false information for the guidance of others in their business transactions, is subject to liability for pecuniary loss caused to them by their justifiable reliance on the information, if he fails to exercise reasonable care or competence in obtaining or communicating the information."